Sissaz/sissaz/README.md

 - Analytical Engineer/Data Analyst with 3 years of experience in the data field, with knowledge in architecture and load processes for DataLake;
 - SQL for developing refined tables with business rules for consumption in Azure Databricks and Snowflake;
 - PySpark/Data Factory for data extraction via external APIs, with data ingestion into the Data Lake;
-- Data flow management with Azure Data Factory; and dashboard creation in Power BI and Tableau.
+- Data flow management with Azure Data Factory;
+- Dashboard creation in Power BI and Tableau;
 - Soft skills for working in multidisciplinary teams.
+-
  <div align="center">
 <a href="https://github.com/Sissaz" > <img width="15%"  src="https://github.com/Sissaz/imagem/blob/main/divisor.png?raw=true" /></a>